 When you start looking for employment, you’ll need to have your finest résumé possible ready to go.
 Depending on your industry, you may need more than one résumé on hand to apply for a range of job titles.
 There is a wealth of information available online on how to write a CV.
 Make sure your resume is tailored to each position.

-6. Make a list of potential employers
+7. Make a list of potential employers

 Where would you like to work?
 Begin by investigating the reputation and culture of at least a dozen businesses you believe are excellent places to work.
 Of course, you should continue to network, reply to Internet job listings, and interact with recruiters, but it’s helpful to have a list of specific businesses to target.

-7. Begin or expand your network
+9. Begin or expand your network

 Lots of people manage to get a job simply by networking, so try to get out there and meet new people.
 Ask for guidance and find out who else you should be talking to.
-Who in your target organisations may you be able to network with?
+Who in your target organizations may you be able to network with?
 Or do you know someone who can put you in touch with someone?

-8. Organize your job hunt using LinkedIn
+10. Organize your job hunt using LinkedIn

 When you look for jobs on LinkedIn, you may bookmark positions that interest you.
 If you can’t apply right away, you’ll end up with a rolling list of interesting jobs to choose from when it’s time to concentrate on your job hunt.